 - Add batter to pan and bake for 20-25 minutes or until top of brownies have set and edges slightly crispy.

 - Allow to cool for 20 minutes before cutting and removing from pan.
+I like to cut into 9 brownies (3 x 3)

 What are some of your favorite soul foods?
 Do you feel like you can listen to your body?